img

 b) Typical Oxford has lesser shine and silkiness than others.
 It makes oxford suitable for producing different clothing such as shirts, button-down shirts, pants, skirts, and other formal and casual wear.

-c) It is used as home décor fabrics as well.
+c) It is used as home décor fabric as well.
 Cause oxford is ideal for window treatments, pillow shams, wall hangings, duvet covers, and coverings.

 d) It could be used for making bags, backpacks, suitcases, tents, tourism equipment, hunting and fishing equipment, tables, chairs, sleeping bags, and different kinds of cases.